Frequently Asked Questions

 - How do I file a complaint?

-You can complete an official complaint form or prepare a written account of your complaint and submit it to CCIA, formerly CCA, by mail or in person.
-You can also send complaints by email to Citizen Complaint & Internal Audit.
+You can complete an official complaint form here or prepare a written account of your complaint and submit by mail or in person.
+You can also send complaints by email to CCAfirstname.lastname@example.org.

 - What information do I need to provide?

-When you file a complaint please include the date, time and location of the incident.
+When you file a complaint please include the date, time, and location of the incident.
 If possible please provide the officer's name, badge number, and physical description.
 If there are witnesses, list the witnesses' names, addresses and telephone numbers.
-If you have injuries include the nature of the injuries.
-If you were treated for you injuries include the name of the person administering treatment and the facility where you received treatment.
+If you have injuries, include the nature of the injuries.
+If you were treated for your injuries, include the name of the person administering treatment and the facility where you received treatment.
+If possible, please be date, time and location specific.

-Your complaint will be investigated by Citizen Complaint if it falls within our jurisdiction.
+Your complaint will be investigated by CCA if it falls within our jurisdiction.
 If it does not fall within our jurisdiction it may be referred to the Cincinnati Police Department's Citizen Complaint Resolution Process (CCRP).
-The Citizen Complaint Board will review completed investigations and the City Manager will decide the final disposition of your complaint.
-Citizen Complaint will notify you when a final disposition has been reached on your complaint.
+Under the CCA jurisdiction, the CCA Board will review completed investigations and the City Manager will decide the final disposition of your complaint.
+CCA will notify you when a final disposition has been reached on your complaint.
+Click here to view a chart showing the CCA and CCRP flow process.